 Text: Stewart, Calculus, 3rd edition.
 This is the same book as used in 151-152.
-(For 1994-95 the book by Hughes-Hallett, Gleason, et al had been used.)

-Topics: By the end of 151X, the sequence covers the equivalent of the topics in limits, derivatives, and applications of derivatives that are done in 151.
+Topics: By the end of 141, the sequence covers the equivalent of the topics in limits, derivatives, and applications of derivatives that are done in 151.
 The standard precalculus topics are studied as they became necessary for the calculus topics.

-Follow-up Course: 152 for students successfully completing both 194 and 151X.
+Follow-up Course: 152 for students successfully completing both 140 and 141.
 Students failing either course or dropping out of the sequence at any time must meet with the course instructor or the math counselors for rerouting specific to their situation.